JohanHorsmans/cds-visual-exam-2021/README.md

 <!-- HOW TO RUN -->
 ## Setting Up Virtual Environment And Downloading Data

-To run the assignments, you need to go through the following steps in your bash-terminal to download the needed data and configure a virtual environment on Worker02 (or your local machine) with the needed prerequisites for all assignments.
+To run the assignments, you need to go through the following steps in your bash-terminal to download the needed data and configure a virtual environment with the needed prerequisites for all assignments.

-__NOTE:__ The code below will only work for Linux, OSX and Worker02:
+__NOTE:__ The code and scripts below will only work for Linux, OS X and Worker02:

 ```bash
 cd {directory where you want the assignment saved}